 TSX Venture – 1 Year Chart

-Succesful mining stock investors do the little things well -- which includes comparing a specific project or junior mining stock to some of its peers.
+Succesful mining stock speculators do the little things well -- which includes comparing a specific project or junior mining stock to some of its peers.

 Read Pinnacle Digest's report: The Importance of Finding Comparables for Junior Mining Stocks.

-Below are a handful of metrics to consider when comparing two or more mineral projects:
+Below are a handful of factors to consider when searching for relevant junior mining stock comparisons:

 - Must operate in the same country (preferably the same state or province as mining laws change from region to region).

 - Must have similar (doesn’t have to be exact) strengths/track records in the management team.

 - Must be exploring or developing an asset for the same commodity (this should be obvious).

 - Must have similar grade drill results (includes depth); and similar sized resource estimates.

 - Must have close to the same amount of cash in the bank.